jessonfoo/p001/week_4/10_BONUS_mode.md

 ## Learning Objectives
+- Use Tests to guide development
+- Break down problems into implementable pseudocode
-1. Iterate through data structures and manipulate the content
+- Iterate through data structures and manipulate the content
-2. Determine which data structure (arrays or hashes) to use based on the requirements
+- Determine which data structure (arrays or hashes) to use based on the requirements
-3. Use strings, integers, arrays, and hashes
+- Use strings, integers, arrays, and hashes

 ## Directions